Pi-hils/Learning_Journey/README.md

 # **Hilda Amponsah - My Portfolio**
 ---
- This is my learning journey at Makers Academy.
+ This repository is used to document my learning journey at Makers Academy, 2020.

  It includes examples of my work, challenges completed, and the processes I have learned and developed while working towards the following goals.
  Click through to any of the following links for more detail.